April 09, 2018 Weather Forecast

 Hilo

-Overnight: Occasional showers and possibly a thunderstorm.
+Today: Occasional showers and possibly a thunderstorm before 7am, then occasional showers between 7am and 1pm, then occasional showers and possibly a thunderstorm after 1pm.
 Some of the storms could produce heavy rainfall.
-Low around 67.
-West southwest wind around 6 mph.
-Chance of precipitation is 80%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Monday: Occasional showers and possibly a thunderstorm before 7am, then occasional showers between 7am and 1pm, then occasional showers and possibly a thunderstorm after 1pm.
-Some of the storms could produce heavy rainfall.
 High near 82.
-Calm wind becoming north around 5 mph in the morning.
+North wind 3 to 7 mph.
 Chance of precipitation is 80%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Monday Night: Occasional showers and possibly a thunderstorm.
+Tonight: Occasional showers and possibly a thunderstorm.
 Some of the storms could produce heavy rainfall.
 Low around 67.
-North northeast wind 5 to 8 mph.
+North wind 5 to 7 mph becoming light and variable.
 Chance of precipitation is 80%.
 New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tuesday: Occasional showers.
+High near 81.
+North wind around 5 mph.
+Chance of precipitation is 80%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Overnight: Scattered showers and thunderstorms.
+Today: Scattered showers, then showers likely and possibly a thunderstorm after noon.
 Some of the storms could produce heavy rainfall.
 Widespread haze.
-Cloudy, with a low around 65.
-Southeast wind around 5 mph becoming calm.
-Chance of precipitation is 40%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Monday: Scattered showers, then showers likely and possibly a thunderstorm after noon.
-Some of the storms could produce heavy rainfall.
-Widespread haze.
-Mostly cloudy, with a high near 84.
-Light and variable wind.
+Cloudy, with a high near 84.
+Light and variable wind becoming west southwest around 5 mph.
 Chance of precipitation is 70%.
 New rainfall amounts between a quarter and half of an inch possible.

-Monday Night: Widespread haze.
+Tonight: Widespread haze.
 Partly cloudy, with a low around 66.
+Light and variable wind.

-Calm wind becoming southeast around 6 mph.
+Tuesday: Isolated showers.
+Widespread haze.
+Partly sunny, with a high near 85.
+Calm wind becoming west southwest around 5 mph.
+Chance of precipitation is 20%.

 Waimea

-Overnight: Showers likely and possibly a thunderstorm.
+Today: Showers likely and possibly a thunderstorm before 7am, then scattered showers between 7am and 1pm, then showers likely and possibly a thunderstorm after 1pm.
 Some of the storms could produce heavy rainfall.
-Cloudy, with a low around 55.
-Northeast wind 6 to 8 mph.
+Cloudy, with a high near 76.
+North northeast wind 9 to 11 mph.
 Chance of precipitation is 60%.
-New rainfall amounts between a quarter and half of an inch possible.
+New rainfall amounts between a half and three quarters of an inch possible.

-Monday: Scattered showers, then showers likely and possibly a thunderstorm after noon.
+Tonight: Showers likely and possibly a thunderstorm.
 Some of the storms could produce heavy rainfall.
-Mostly cloudy, with a high near 76.
-Northeast wind 6 to 9 mph.
-Chance of precipitation is 60%.
-New rainfall amounts between a half and three quarters of an inch possible.

-Monday Night: Showers likely.
 Mostly cloudy, with a low around 55.
-Windy, with a northeast wind 9 to 14 mph increasing to 18 to 23 mph after midnight.
+Windy, with a northeast wind 11 to 16 mph increasing to 18 to 23 mph after midnight.
 Winds could gust as high as 32 mph.
 Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

+Tuesday: Showers likely, mainly before 7am.
+Partly sunny, with a high near 76.
+Windy, with a northeast wind 20 to 23 mph, with gusts as high as 32 mph.
+Chance of precipitation is 60%.
 New precipitation amounts between a tenth and quarter of an inch possible.

 Kohala

-Overnight: Occasional showers and possibly a thunderstorm.
+Today: Occasional showers, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
-Low around 47.
-North northeast wind around 6 mph becoming calm.
-Chance of precipitation is 90%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Monday: Occasional showers, with thunderstorms also possible after noon.
-Some of the storms could produce heavy rainfall.
 High near 69.
-Calm wind becoming east northeast 5 to 7 mph in the morning.
+Northeast wind 7 to 11 mph.
 Chance of precipitation is 80%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Monday Night: Occasional showers.
+Tonight: Occasional showers.
 Low around 47.
-Windy, with an east northeast wind 7 to 17 mph increasing to 20 to 30 mph after midnight.
-Winds could gust as high as 44 mph.
+Very windy, with an east northeast wind 11 to 21 mph increasing to 21 to 31 mph after midnight.
+Winds could gust as high as 46 mph.
 Chance of precipitation is 80%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tuesday: Scattered showers.
+Mostly cloudy, with a high near 69.
+Very windy, with an east northeast wind 23 to 31 mph, with gusts as high as 46 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

-Overnight: A 20 percent chance of showers and thunderstorms.
-Some of the storms could produce heavy rainfall.
+Today: Scattered showers.
 Widespread haze.
-Cloudy, with a low around 73.
-East northeast wind 8 to 11 mph.

-Monday: Scattered showers, mainly after noon.
-Widespread haze.
-Mostly cloudy, with a high near 84.
-Breezy, with an east wind 11 to 17 mph, with gusts as high as 22 mph.
+Cloudy, with a high near 84.
+Breezy, with an east wind 13 to 17 mph, with gusts as high as 22 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Monday Night: Scattered showers.
+Tonight: Scattered showers.
 Widespread haze.
 Mostly cloudy, with a low around 73.
-Breezy, with an east northeast wind 10 to 20 mph, with gusts as high as 25 mph.
+Breezy, with an east northeast wind 11 to 20 mph, with gusts as high as 25 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tuesday: Scattered showers.
+Widespread haze.
+Partly sunny, with a high near 85.
+Breezy, with an east wind around 20 mph, with gusts as high as 25 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Puna

-Overnight: Occasional showers and possibly a thunderstorm.
+Today: Occasional showers, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
-Low around 65.
-West wind around 6 mph.
-Chance of precipitation is 80%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Monday: Occasional showers, with thunderstorms also possible after noon.
-Some of the storms could produce heavy rainfall.
 High near 80.
-North wind 5 to 7 mph.
+Northwest wind 7 to 10 mph becoming west southwest in the afternoon.
 Chance of precipitation is 80%.
-New rainfall amounts between a quarter and half of an inch possible.
+New rainfall amounts between a half and three quarters of an inch possible.

-Monday Night: Occasional showers.
+Tonight: Occasional showers.
 Low around 65.
-North northeast wind 7 to 9 mph.
+West southwest wind 7 to 10 mph becoming east southeast after midnight.
 Chance of precipitation is 80%.
 New precipitation amounts between a tenth and quarter of an inch possible.

+Tuesday: Showers likely.
+Mostly cloudy, with a high near 79.
+West southwest wind around 7 mph becoming east southeast in the morning.
+Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Waikoloa

-Overnight: Scattered showers and thunderstorms.
+Today: Scattered showers and thunderstorms.
 Some of the storms could produce heavy rainfall.
-Cloudy, with a low around 64.
-East wind around 5 mph.
+Cloudy, with a high near 82.
+East northeast wind 6 to 11 mph becoming light north northeast.
 Chance of precipitation is 50%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New precipitation amounts between a quarter and half of an inch possible.

-Monday: Scattered showers.
-Mostly cloudy, with a high near 82.
-North northeast wind 3 to 7 mph.
+Tonight: Scattered showers before 7pm.
+Mostly cloudy during the early evening, then becoming mostly clear, with a low around 65.
+Breezy, with an east northeast wind 8 to 13 mph increasing to 16 to 21 mph after midnight.
+Winds could gust as high as 29 mph.
 Chance of precipitation is 50%.
-New precipitation amounts between a quarter and half of an inch possible.
+New precipitation amounts of less than a tenth of an inch possible.

-Monday Night: Mostly clear, with a low around 65.
-Breezy, with an east northeast wind 7 to 12 mph increasing to 17 to 22 mph in the evening.
-Winds could gust as high as 31 mph.
+Tuesday: Mostly sunny, with a high near 82.
+Breezy, with an east northeast wind around 16 mph, with gusts as high as 22 mph.

-Unsettled weather will persist mainly over the eastern end of the state through early Monday.
-Conditions will improve overnight for Kauai and Oahu as airmass becoming more stable, with increasing northeasterly trade winds focusing rainfall over windward slopes.
-Improving weather conditions are expected for most areas on Monday, except for the Big Island where a threat of thunderstorms remains in afternoon.
-Breezy trade winds will develop over the entire state Tuesday into Wednesday.
-A moderate to locally breezy trade wind weather pattern will likely prevail during the second half of the work week.

 Data Courtesy of NOAA.gov